Octopus Electric Vehicles Logo

 How’s the cost for tyres figured out?

 Last up, tyres.
 Tyres typically last 20,000 miles before needing a replacement, so we think there might be one change across the agreement.
-Based on that, we've assumed you'd put decent tyres on your car, which Checkatrade say would cost £400 for a set.
+Based on that, we've assumed you'd put decent tyres on your car, which Checkatrade saying it would cost £400 for a set.
 We've then spread that cost over 48 months to create a monthly figure.